 Board of director realize the importance of doing business in accordance with good governance practice and business ethics.
 To raise the standard of the company in transparency of operations.
 Increase reliability and sustainable development.
-In 2022, Board of director has been reviewed or determination of important policies as follows:
+In 2023, Board of director has been reviewed or determination of important policies as follows:

-- 1. Review the implementation of CG Code to compliance with work plan and activities promoting good governance to be continually effective with the principles of good governance and organization culture.
+- 1. Set a policy for the corporate governance executive committee with increased roles and scope of duties regarding sustainability and to change its name to "Executive Committee on Good Corporate Governance and Sustainability". - 2.
+Review the implementation of CG Code to compliance with work plan and activities promoting good governance to be continually effective with the principles of good governance and organization culture.
 For example, setting rules for shareholders to propose agenda and elect directors in advance.
 At the Annual General Meeting of shareholders, supervise and encourage directors to have self-assessment according to form on compliance with Corporate Governance Self-Assessment.
 Supervise and encourage operations with the prescribed anti-corruption policy.
-Implement policies and work plan for social and environmental responsibility activities. - 2.
-Determine the company's privacy policy as criteria and guidelines, including corporate governance measure to ensure that such persons are properly and completely protected by their rights. - 3.
-Review the vision, mission, value of organization which still adhere to the guidelines. - 4.
+Implement policies and work plan for social and environmental responsibility activities. - 3.
+Review the company's privacy policy as criteria and guidelines, including corporate governance measure to ensure that such persons are properly and completely protected by their rights. - 4.
+Review the vision, mission, value of organization which still adhere to the guidelines. - 5.
 Review and communicate information about the company's corporate governance principles.
 Regulations of Ethics committee in business and employee's code of conduct, to be present and compliance with practice of the Stock Exchange of Thailand and regulatory agencies.

 The Board of Director has appointed sub-committees to ensure that established policies has been implemented and follow up with efficiency.
-The sub-committee perform the following duties:
+The sub-committee perform the following duties;

 - Audit Committee reviewed to ensure that the company have a good internal control system and review the process of managing potential risks that may occur.
 Review the Charter of the Audit Committee - Risk management committee responsible for defining the structure, strategy, risk management framework.
-Enterprise Risk Management plan to be confident that the company has assessed the potential risk involved in all of the organization and prepare a timely remedial plan. - Nomination and Remuneration Committee responsible the process and criteria for nominating committees up to directors and qualifications of the nominees to be selected by structure, size and composition of the committee as specified.
+Enterprise Risk Management plan to be confident that the

-- Remuneration is connected to the achievement of performance goals.
-Including bring a shareholder compensation connected with the executives and shareholders benefits. - Executive and Corporate Governance committee is responsible for conduct set of policies, guidelines, monitoring and evaluation compliance with the principle of good governance in the line with good governance rules by the Stock Exchange of Thailand and the Securities and Exchange Commission prescribed.
+- company has assessed the potential risk involved in all of the organization and prepare a timely remedial plan. - Nomination and Remuneration Committee responsible the process and criteria for nominating committees up to directors and qualifications of the nominees to be selected by structure, size and composition of the committee as specified.
+Remuneration is connected to the achievement of performance goals.
+Including bring a shareholder compensation connected with the executives and shareholders benefits. - The Executive Committee of Good Corporate Governance and Sustainability is responsible for conduct set of policies, guidelines, monitoring and evaluation compliance with the principle of good governance in the line with good governance rules by the Stock Exchange of Thailand and the Securities and Exchange Commission prescribed.